Internationale Zentralbankkurse

 -

-Financial stability – systemic risk, macroprudential policy and stability analysis Level II course
+Financial stability – systemic risk, macroprudential policy and stability analysis

 This course is aimed at central bank officials working in the area of financial stability.
-Participants should have a good understanding of the surveillance and analysis of systemic risk and macroprudential policy.
+Participants should have a sound understanding of the surveillance and analysis of systemic risk and macroprudential policy.
 Input from participants on current developments in their home countries is appreciated.
 The course may also be of interest to staff working in other central bank areas related to financial stability, such as banking supervision, monetary policy or payment systems.

 -